 Oliver Kokai-Means (Playwright) is 11 years old.
 As an actor, he has appeared in three productions at Weber State University: THE WILL ROGERS FOLLIES, SIX CHARACTERS IN SEARCH OF AN AUTHOR and DELUGE as well as FUN HOME at Salt Lake Acting Company.
 He plays soccer, goes to the theatre and codes Minecraft mods and servers.
 In the future he wants to be a computer programmer.
 His favorite play is MATILDA THE MUSICAL.

 Cheryl Cluff (Director) co-founded Plan-B in 1991, has been Managing Director since 1995.
 She has directed every episode of RADIO HOUR, as well as MESA VERDE, THE SCARLET LETTER, SUFFRAGE, 3, CHRISTMAS WITH MISFITS, BASED ON A TRUE STORY and the past two Free Elementary School Tours: RIVER.SWAMP.CAVE.MOUNTAIN. and THE EDIBLE COMPLEX.
 Cheryl has also designed sound for nearly every Plan-B production since 2001.

-Katie Jones (Sam or Pig, depending on the performance) returns to Plan-B, having appeared in “The Final Debate” as part of ROSE EXPOSED: BREAKING NEWS earlier this year.
+Katie Jones (Sam through November 1) returns to Plan-B, having appeared in “The Final Debate” as part of ROSE EXPOSED: BREAKING NEWS earlier this year.
 Other recent roles include URINETOWN (Little Sally, Grand Theatre), THE SECRET GARDEN (Mary, Centerpoint Legacy Theatre) and the world premiere of THE PLAIN PRINCESS (Echo, Weber State University).
 She is also a voiceover artist for Reading Horizons.